-Including the depreciation and amortization expense of \$48.6 million, the Authority's operating loss was \$36 million.
-Operations, without depreciation and amortization expense, would have yielded a surplus of \$12.6 million, which is composed of restricted revenue for the various facility capital reserve funds and debt service obligations.
+Including the depreciation and amortization expense of \$49 million, the Authority's operating loss was \$45 million.
+Operations, without depreciation and amortization expense, would have yielded a surplus of \$4 million, which is composed of restricted revenue for debt service and for facility capital reserve funds.